Beliavsky/Fortran-Tools/README.md

 [Forcheck](http://www.codework-solutions.com/development-tools/forcheck-fortran-analysis/): oldest and most comprehensive Fortran analysis tool on the market.
 It performs a static analysis of a Fortran program or separate Fortran program units.
 (C)

+[fordoctest](https://github.com/fedebenelli/fordoctest/): assures consistent documentation of a Fortran code, by Federico E. Benelli, checking on the source files included in a [FORD](https://github.com/Fortran-FOSS-Programmers/ford) file and warning if there is more than one module per file or if there are undocumented isolated procedures, modules, module procedures, or procedure arguments.

 [fortitude](https://github.com/PlasmaFAIR/fortitude): Fortran linter and formatter, written in Rust, from PlasmaFAIR

 [FortranAS](https://github.com/akoerner/FortranAS): [Antlr4](https://github.com/antlr/antlr4)-powered FORTRAN parsing and code clone detection tool.
 FortranAS leverages grammars-v4 to generate parsers and lexers and supports any FORTRAN version with available corresponding grammars.